mdSaifurRahman25/PH-Assignment-5/README.md

 ---

 ### 4. What does the `useEffect` hook do, and why did you need it to load the JSON data?
 **Answer:** The `useEffect` hook handles side effects in React components, such as data fetching, subscriptions, or DOM manipulations.
-In this project, `useEffect` was used to trigger an asynchronous `fetch` request that loaded technology data from the local JSON file when the component first mounted.
+In this project, use() hook (react 19 update) has been used instead of  `useEffect` to trigger the asynchronous `fetch` request that loaded technology data from the local JSON file when the component first mounted.

 ---